mmusa90/Cheetah/README.md

 2- Make sure you set the PSexec to folder on Network path or local by ".\PSexec"

-3- Make sure you set where you batch scripts on Network folder or local.
+3- Make sure you set where you batch scripts location on Network folder or local.

+4-Make sure you set location of software in Batch Scripts.

 I added batch scripts, so you can get a hint.